xjoeshadows/spurstuff/tools/Feeds/ServiceMetrics/readme.md

 #### Tools:

 - servicemetrics_historicdiff.py: Will download the latest Service Metrics feed, ask the user for an 8 digit date (YYYYMMDD), download that historic Service Metrics feed, and then show the diff in service tags added/removed between them.
+- servicemetrics-listandcount.py: will download the latest service metrics feed from Spur to YYMMDDServiceMetricsAll.json, perform a line count and report the count to the user as well as export a list of the service tags to YYYYMMDDServiceMetricsList.txt for future comparison if desired.

 #### Extra: